Skip to main content

 • Small actions: meals, movement, and one or two tasks that rebuild self trust.

-• Behavioral changes that stick: sleep habits, daily rhythm, and stress plans you can repeat.
+• Behavioural changes that stick: sleep habits, daily rhythm, and stress plans you can repeat.

 If you feel ashamed or hopeless, you are not alone.
 We start with stability and build from there.